Geometric modular flows in 2d CFT and beyond: Properties of the excited states

-The energy density \eqref{eq:energydensity} is plotted in the left panel of figure \ref{fig:energies} for $z=-0.92$ and $2.2$.
+where for simplicity we are only perturbing the coordinate $u\ (=t-x)$.
+As we will see below this introduces a right-moving excitation over the original vacuum state.
+The exponential factor in $\delta u$ is designed to suppress the perturbation at large distances, and thus preserve the boost-like property at infinity.
+Similarly, the factor of $\tilde{u}$ produces boost-like behaviour at the origin and ensures that the Rindler wedges are preserved.

+Further, $z$ is a constant controlling the amplitude of the perturbation.
+We must restrict this amplitude to realize an invertible conformal map with the Unruh flow described by eq.~\eqref{eq:pushforwardAgain}.
+As $z$ approaches $-1$, $u'(\tilde{u}=0)$ approaches zero.
+In fact, with $z=-1$ , the map $u(\tilde{u})$ has vanishing first and second derivatives at $\tilde{u}=0$ and so we must require $z>-1$.
+Increasing $z$, we find also that $u(\tilde{u})$ has vanishing first derivative at $\tilde{u}\simeq\pm 1.2248$ when $z \simeq2.2408$.
+Hence by restricting our attention to $z\in (z_{\min}=-1,z_{\max}\simeq2.2408)$, we ensure that $u(\tilde{u})$ is an everywhere monotonically increasing function, and thus invertible.
+The corresponding Unruh flow \eqref{eq:pushforwardAgain}, with $z=2$, is compared to the vacuum modular flow in figure \ref{fig:unruhflow}.
+The difference between the two flows shown in the middle panel reveals that our perturbation $\delta u$ creates a right-moving excitation symmetrically arranged about the Rindler horizon at $\tilde{u}=0$.
+The latter can also be seen by examining the energy density \eqref{eq:energydensity} along the $\tilde{x}$-axis, which is plotted in the left panel of figure \ref{fig:energies} for $z=-0.9$ and $z=2$.

 By design, for $z=0$ we recover the vacuum modular flow which yields vanishing energy density everywhere.
 The right panel shows the total energy \eqref{eq:ENERGY} of the corresponding states across the full allowed range of $z$.